cronburg/comp116-ckarl/pcaps/README.txt

 17. What advice would you give to the owners of the username-password pairs that you found so their account information would not be revealed "in-the-clear" in the future?
-	A: To enable SSL or TLS in their email client configuration / settings.
+	A: To enable SSL or TLS in their email client configuration / settings, and to use ssh instead of telnet.

 18. Provide a listing of all IP addresses with corresponding hosts (hostname + domain name) that are in this PCAP set.
 Describe your methodology.